mr7brown/agb.github.io/pages/mydoc/style_guide/1_general/mydoc_style_accesibility.md

 ---
 title: Accessibility
 keywords: "Style Guide, Grammar, Technical Writing, Technical Editing"
+summary: "When creating content for the web it is important to have content that is accessible.
+Having accessible content helps promote mindful practices that improve the overall experience and content quality."
 sidebar: style_sidebar
 permalink: accessibility.html
 folder: mydoc
 ---

-When creating content for the web it is important to have content that is accessible.
-Having accessible content helps promote mindful practices that improve the overall experience and content quality.

 ## General guidelines